fpaupier/sidecar-pattern_tf-serving/README.md

    tensorflow/serving &
 ```

-**You want the `model_poller` sidecar to download the models in the directory used by `tensorflow/serving` as the models' source** , e.g. the `/home/fpaupier/tf_models/saved_model_faster_rcnn` folder here.
+**The `model_poller` sidecar shall download new versions of the model in the directory used by `tensorflow/serving` as the models' source** , e.g. the `/home/fpaupier/tf_models/saved_model_faster_rcnn` folder here.
 Then, the models with the highest version number will be automatically served/ (_i.e. if the folder contains a folder `000x` and one `000y` with `y > x`, the version `y` will be served).

-Upload the compressed model in the bucket listened by the `model_poller` and `tensorflow/serving` will start to serve it.
+Time to test, upload the compressed model in the bucket listened by the `model_poller` and `tensorflow/serving` will start to serve it.

 There is no downtime for the switch of model version.

 ------------

 ## Manual setup
-You may want to modify a the provided container to fit it to your use case (different IAM process, change of cloud provider, ...).
+You may want to modify the `model_poller` to fit it to your use case (different IAM process, change of cloud provider, ...).
 The steps below gives you guidelines to reproduce a working environment.

 ### Install steps
 For testing and playing around you can use the local setup steps.